JaneliaSciComp/video_grid/README.md

 optional arguments:
-  -h, --help                show this help message and exit -m MPV, --mpv MPV         path to mpv (you do not need this option on Mac if you installed mpv to the Applications directory)
-  -i INPUT, --input INPUT   input files or directory -r ROW, --row ROW         number of rows
+  -h, --help                show this help message and exit -m MPV, --mpv MPV         path to mpv (you do not need this option on Mac if you install mpv to the Applications directory) -i INPUT, --input INPUT   input files or directory -r ROW, --row ROW         number of rows
   -c COL, --col COL         number of colmuns